Ask just about anybody in the US to name their two fast food favorites and chances are pretty good that one of them will be pizza.

 How a dish with Italian origins came to be so popular with red-blooded Americans in every part of the country is something of a mystery but there’s no doubt about it, most Americans love pizza.

 I’m no exception.
 Lately, however, I have been skipping the pizza, trying to make healthier choices and stick to my WW Freestyle plan.
 The results have been worth it.
-As I write this, I am oh-so close to my goal weight.
+I still can’t believe I reached my goal weight and feel so much healthier and energized!

 Still…I miss pizza.
 I really do.